opensearch-project/documentation-website/_analyzers/tokenizers/path-hierarchy.md

 nav_order: 90
 ---

-# Pattern tokenizer
+# Path hierarchy tokenizer

-The `path_hierarchy` tokenizer is designed to tokenize file-system-like paths (or similar hierarchical structures) by breaking them down into tokens at each hierarchy level.
+The `path_hierarchy` tokenizer tokenizes file-system-like paths (or similar hierarchical structures) by breaking them down into tokens at each hierarchy level.
 This tokenizer is particularly useful when working with hierarchical data such as file paths, URLs, or any other delimited paths.

 ## Example usage